tomfaulhaber/autodoc/index.md

 Autodoc leverages two aspects of Clojure in particular:

-* Clojure supports documentation strings on all variables (including functions and macros)
 * Clojure projects are organized into namespaces.
+* Clojure supports documentation strings on all variables (including functions and macros) and namespaces.

 When run over a project, Autodoc will generate: